Phoenix Immigration Attorney

 Phoenix Immigration Lawyer

-APPLYING FOR A GREEN CARD IN PHOENIX, ARIZONA
+APPLYING FOR A GREEN CARD OR CITIZENSHIP IN PHOENIX, ARIZONA

-is easy with the Milovic Law Firm’s citizenship lawyers by your side.
-Hiring a green card attorney is essential to a successful outcome.
+is easy with the Milovic Law Firm’s Green Card and Citizenship Lawyers by your side.
+Hiring a qualified green card or citizenship attorney may be essential to a successful outcome.
 Whether you are located in Arizona, another state or even outside of the United States, we are passionate, dedicated and successful Phoenix immigration attorneys helping you achieve your American dream.

-HOW CAN I QUALIFY FOR A GREEN CARD?
+HOW CAN I QUALIFY FOR A GREEN CARD OR CITIZENSHIP?

 There are several paths to become a permanent resident in the United States.
-The most common path is through a family member or employer in the United States.
+The most common path to residency is through a family member or employer in the United States.
 This is referred to as sponsorship.
 Certain victims of abuse may file for green card status without a sponsor.
 Other individuals may qualify for permanent residency after obtaining refugee or asylum status.
+Although permanent residency is the most common path to citizenship, there are other options available for certain individuals who have at least one U.S. parent.
+Read below to learn more.

-Schedule a consultation with the citizenship and green card lawyers at the Milovic Law Firm today to determine if you are eligible to apply for a green card.
+Schedule a consultation with the Citizenship and Green Card Lawyers at the Milovic Law Firm today to determine if you are eligible to apply for a green card or citizenship.

 What We Cover

-A Phoenix Immigration Attorney with Traditional Values & Modern Techniques.
-Find Out How Our Immigration Lawyer in Phoenix Can Help.
+A Phoenix Immigration Law Firm with Traditional Values & Modern Techniques.
+Find Out How Our Immigration Lawyers in Phoenix, AZ can help no matter where you are located.
+Contact us today!

 Family-Based Green Card